 Anchoring – Anchoring is the basic interaction to attach digital content to a particular location of the physical object.
 Anchored content exists on a virtual layer spatially aligned with the physical object.
 For example, scribbles are created anchored to specific locations of a paper document.

 Orientation – A cAR application can adjust the orientation of its user-interface based on the coordinate system of the augmented object.
-This technique is similar to the change of orientation of mobile phones according to the way users hold them (portrait –vs– landscape).
+This technique is similar to the change of orientation of mobile phones according to the way users hold them (portrait vs. landscape).
 For example, a cAR application’s user-interface can adjust to the direction of the text and orientation of the paper document.

 Extraction – Users can also interact with digital elements of the model of the augmented object.
 For example, a cAR application for a magazine can allow users to select words and look up for definitions, translations, copy, etc.